Design Tokens Resolver Module

 2. If the token types are incompatible, the tool MUST throw an error.

-3. If one namespace is a token, and the other is a group, the tool MUST throw an error.
+3. If one name is a token, and the other is a group, the tool MUST throw an error.

 4. If one value is an alias (i.e. the $type is unknown), overwrite the value.